epiviz/epiviz-website/tutorials/content/metaviz/spline.md

 etec16s_species <- aggregateByTaxonomy(etec16s, lvl="Species", feature_order = feature_order)
 ```

-III.
-Choosing features to plot and adding a line plot to Metaviz
+## Choosing features to plot and adding a line plot to Metaviz

-Finally, we add the MRexperiment as a measurement for Metaviz to plot.
+We select features with a timepoint with absolute log-fold change greater than 2.
+We add the MRexperiment as a measurement for Metaviz to plot the hierarchy as an icicle.

 ```{r, eval=FALSE}
 splines_to_plot <- sapply(1:nrow(MRcounts(splinesMRexp)), function(i) {max(abs(MRcounts(splinesMRexp[i,]))) >= 2})